CURRENT EXHIBITIONS

 Permanent Collection Exhibition | Ongoing

-Used initially as a meeting room in the historic Flanagan Home side of the GMoA, this gallery includes examples of North Carolina Pottery from the GMoA Collection, as well as numerous works by Wilmington-based artist, Minnie Evans, and Outer Banks artist, Annie Hooper.
-While these two Coastal North Carolina treasures lived in similar geographic areas at roughly the same time period, and were similarly inspired by their spirituality, their lives and work could not be more different.
+Used initially as a formal living room in the historic Flanagan Home side of the GMoA, this gallery includes examples of North Carolina Pottery from the GMoA Collection, as well as numerous works by self-taught and North Carolina-based artists, including an installation of sculptures by Outer Banks artist Annie Hooper, and a new acquisition by Durham-based artist Stacy Lynn Waddell.

 Permanent Collection Exhibition | Ongoing